|Nutritional Guidelines (per serving)|

-In a pot, heat 1/2 cup of olive oil and sauté the onion for about 2-3 minutes.
+In a pot, heat 1/2 cup of olive oil and sauté the onion for about two to three minutes.

 Add grated zucchini, eggplant, and carrots, and cook over low heat for 10 minutes.

-Add the tomato pulp and continue to cook for 5 minutes.
+Add the tomato pulp and continue to cook for five minutes.

-Remove from the heat and set aside to cool for 15 minutes, and put in a bowl.
+Remove from the heat, set aside to cool for 15 minutes, and put in a bowl.

 Add the rice, salt, and pepper, and mix well with a spoon until blended.

-With a spoon, fill vegetables loosely with the rice mixture, place in a roasting pan packed closely but not squashed, with caps covering the tops and ends.
+With a spoon, fill vegetables loosely with the rice mixture and place in a roasting pan packed closely but not squashed, with caps covering the tops and ends.

-Place tomatoes (and small bell peppers if used) upright, lie the others on their sides.
+Place tomatoes (and small bell peppers if used) upright and lay the others on their sides.